 Also make sure to check out Puppetworks, a friendly, non-profit theater that produces and performs puppet shows and modern renditions of classic fairytales.

-For food in the Park Slope area, head to Varrio 408, a famed neighborhood Mexican restaurant.
-Purbird, an American eatery is famous for its chicken soup.
-Seed is a small, casual restaurant, serving Mediterranean and Turkish cuisine.
+For food in the Park Slope area, head to Purbird, an American eatery that is famous for its chicken soup.
 For dessert, make sure to try Buttermilk Bakeshop.
-Buttermilk is a local favorite, and while small in size, the Bakeshop boasts some of the best cookies in town.
+Buttermilk is a local favorite, and while small, the Bakeshop boasts some of the best cookies in town.

 When the weather is nice, stop by Grand Army Plaza Greenmarket, a local farmer's’ market, for environmental education and programming, community events, and locally sourced produce.

 The area now known as Park Slope, was first inhabited by the Lenape Native American tribe, and was later colonized by the Dutch in the 17th century.
 On August 27, 1776, in the midst of the Revolutionary War, the Battle of Long Island was fought in Park Slope.
 The historic battle site is now preserved in Prospect Park.
 Park Slope continued to grow through and beyond the 1850’s, with the introduction of the railcar, making the neighborhood a streetcar suburb of New York City.
 From 1879 to 1889, the Brooklyn Atlantics, the team that would later come to be called the Dodgers, played in Park Slope’s historic Washington Park.